Real models for the framed little $n$-disks operads: Equivariant Kontsevich morphism

 We note that this map is well defined, in the sense that it vanishes on graphs with bivalent internal vertices by Lemma \ref{lem:bivalentvanish}.
-Furthermore, we let $\Z_2=\pi_0(G)$ act on $\BstG_n$ by multiplying a graph $\Gamma$ with $k$ internal vertices and $e$ edges by $(-1)^{l-e}$.
+Furthermore, we let $\Z_2=\pi_0(O(n))$ act on $\Graphs_n$ by multiplying a graph $\Gamma$ with $k$ internal vertices and $e$ edges by $(-1)^{k-e}$.
 This action readily extends to $\BstG_n$, and it is elementary to check that the map $\omega$ is $\Z_2$-equivariant, given that our propagator is reflection anti-invariant.

-\begin{thm} The map $\omega$ above realizes $\BstG_n^m$ as an equivariant model for $\FM_n$ as an operad in $G=O(n)$-spaces.
-Concretely, $\omega$ respects the differentials, the (co)operad structure, the map from $H(BG_0)$, the $\Z_2$ action and is a quasi-isomorphism. \end{thm} \begin{proof} The proof the same as Kontsevich's proof of the corresponding non-equivariant statement, except for three points.
+\begin{thm} The map $\omega$ above realizes $\BstG_n^{\tm^n}$ as an equivariant model for $\FM_n$ as an operad in $\SO(n)$-spaces.
+Concretely, $\omega$ respects the differentials, the (co)operad structure, the map from $H(B\SO(n))$ and is a quasi-isomorphism.
+It also respects the $\Z_2$ action. \end{thm} \begin{proof} The proof is closely analogous to proof of the corresponding non-equivariant statement by Kontsevich \cite{K2} and Lambrechts-Voli\'c \cite{LV} -- essentially one just has to replace the non-equivariant propagator of op. cit. by our equivariant propagator $\Omega$.
+This change does not affect signs and orientations, so we shall not discuss these in detail and just refer to \cite{LV}, whose conventions we follow.

+To check that the map $\omega$ commutes with the differentials, one applies Stokes' Theorem for PA forms.